dbmi-pitt/daquery/docs/notification-contacts.md

 -------------------------------------------------------------------
 * Log into Daquery with a user account that has admin rights.

-* Make sure any users who you want to make a contact are added as local users.
-See the [edit user page](edit-user.html) for more information.
+* Make sure any users who you want to add as contacts are local users.
+See the [edit user page](edit-user.html) for more information on adding users.

 * Choose the network that you want to edit by navigating to the Networks page and clicking the "Edit Network" link for the network that you want to change the contacts for.